How to Prevent Old Debts from Coming Back to Life

 The following is presented for informational purposes only and is not intended as legal advice.

-How old debts are "revived"
+How old debts are revived

-If a debt collector can get you to make a payment on the debt, or even simply claim responsibility for the debt, then the debt can be “revived” and the clock on the statute of limitations reset.
-In other words, a collector may threaten to sue you – even though you are no longer legally responsible for the debt – and if you comply, suddenly you are legally responsible once again.
+In other words, a collector may threaten to sue you – even though you're no longer legally responsible for the debt – and if you comply, suddenly you're legally responsible once again.

 How to protect yourself